Skip to content

 }

-If your trigger action succeeded, then the CloudWatch alarm history displays a message similar to the following message:
+If your trigger action succeeds, then the CloudWatch alarm history displays a message that's similar to the following one:

 "Successfully executed action arn:aws:sns:us-east-1:ACCOUNT_ID:TOPIC_NAME"

-This means the CloudWatch alarm successfully published a message to the SNS topic.
-If the notification wasn't delivered by SNS, then check the SNS topic and its metrics for any delivery failures.
+If you don't receive an SNS notification, then check the SNS topic and its metrics for delivery failures.
 For more information, see How do I access Amazon SNS topic delivery logs for push notifications?

-Note: CloudWatch doesn't test or validate the actions that you specify.
-It also doesn't detect Amazon EC2 Auto Scaling or Amazon SNS errors that result from an attempt to invoke nonexistent actions.
+CloudWatch doesn't test or validate the actions that you specify.
+CloudWatch also doesn't detect Amazon EC2 Auto Scaling or Amazon SNS errors that occur when you try to invoke nonexistent actions.
 Make sure that your actions exist.

 Related information